argoproj/argo-rollouts/docs/generated/notification-services/alertmanager.md

 ### Send high availability alertmanager with auth

-Store auth token in `argocd-notifications-secret` Secret and use configure in `argocd-notifications-cm` ConfigMap.
+Store auth token in `argocd-notifications-secret` Secret and use configure in `<config-map-name>` ConfigMap.

 ```yaml
 apiVersion: v1